OpenClinica/OpenClinica/docs/manuals/monitor-manual.md

 Normally you want to go through the CRFs of a Subject one by one.
 Choose the Subject you want to work with by clicking on the magnifier-icon in the right column.
 Now you are switched back to the tab "View By Event CRF", but this time filtered on the Subject you chose in the tab "View By Study Subject ID".

 If you want you, can add the two extra filters as described earlier, "SDV status = none" and SDV Requirement = 100% Required & Partial Required"
 You open a CRF for viewing, by clicking the icon in the column "CRF Status", which is either the completed-icon or the locked-icon in the column "CRF Status".
-A new browser window opens and with it you can verify that the data entered in the OpenClinica-CRF are the same as the source data.
+A new browser window opens and with it you can verify that the data entered in the LibreClinica-CRF are the same as the source data.
 After you have reviewed it, close the window with the CRF.
 If by accident you click the "Exit" button, you will be redirected to the Subject Matrix.
 If this happens you can just close the browser window.

 ![mark CRFs SDVed](monitor-manual_images/mark_crf_sdv1.png "mark CRFs SDVed")
 ![mark CRFs SDVed](monitor-manual_images/mark_crf_sdv2.png "mark CRFs SDVed")